fiveoutofnine/colormap-registry/README.md

 An on-chain registry for colormaps.

 The motivation for this was to provide an easy way to query a palette of colors based on some value.
-One can [**write util functions**](https://twitter.com/fiveoutofnine/status/1584932730579865600) to generate colors based on some values, but without a registry, the output is quite primitive. [`ColormapRegistry`](https://github.com/fiveoutofnine/colormap-registry/blob/main/src/ColormapRegistry.sol) was implemented to allow for _any_ possible colormap to be implemented in a generalized way.
+One can [**write util functions**](https://twitter.com/fiveoutofnine/status/1584932730579865600) to generate colors based on some values, but without a registry, the output is quite primitive. [`ColormapRegistry`](https://github.com/fiveoutofnine/colormap-registry/blob/main/src/ColormapRegistry.sol) was implemented to allow _any_ possible colormap to be implemented in a streamlined, generalized way.
 Thus, after computing and registering a colormap, any contract will be able to easily read and use the color value on-chain.

 ### Colormap identification